UltraEngine/Documentation/CPP/Entity_SetCollisionType.md

 - COLLISIONTYPE_DEBRIS
 - COLLISIONTYPE_PROJECTILE

+Collision responses can be controlled with the [World::SetCollsiionResponse](World_SetCollsiionResponse.md) command.

 The table below shows the default collision responses the engine defines for each new world:

 | Type 1 | Type 2 | Response |